Other Games

 Don’t F**k Up was developed for the Grasshopper platform, a round touch-table built to occupy a classy games lounge.
 As this Kotaku post explains, the game is designed to be, shall we say, uniquely accessible.

 It works a bit like radial air hockey.
 2-6 players shoot a ball around the table, trying to score on each other’s goals while protecting their own.
 You can tap and hold anywhere in your zone to create a sphere that will deflect the ball; the longer you hold, the bigger your sphere and the stronger your shot.
-However, you can’t move your sphere, and you can’t make a new one until your current one fades away: good old-fashioned risk/reward mechanics.
+However, you can’t move your sphere, and you can’t make a new one until your current one fades away.

 The game was developed by Studio Mercato in Unity.
 I did design and project management.
 Other team members included Shuichi Aizawa, Hari Mohanraj, Neil Sveri, Ben Serviss, and Chris Hernandez.

-Beat Juice Radio is a rhythm fighting game that works like H-O-R-S-E plus Dance Dance Revolution.
+Beat Juice Radio is a rhythm fighting game based on the basketball game HORSE.
 One player makes up a beat, then the other one has to play it back.
 If your opponent can’t handle your track, and you manage to repeat it, they take a hit.
-But watch out – if you can’t take your own beat, you’re the one who gets burned!
+But if you can’t take your own beat, you’re the one who gets burned.

-There’s a single-player survival mode called Beat Bronco, but I recommend grabbing a friend for Beat Battle, made for 2 players on 1 keyboard.
-It’s one of the first video games I worked on, so it’s a bit rough around the edges, but it’s still good fun.
-It also won the Best Audio award at the 2012 Global Game Jam at NYU.
+There was a 1-player survival mode called Beat Bronco, but the best version was Beat Battle, made for 2 players on 1 keyboard.
+It won the Best Audio award at the 2012 Global Game Jam at NYU.
+We put it up for free on Kongregate, but the link is down.

 Mark Anderson composed the excellent dynamic music, Steven An programmed the game using Unity, Zak Ayles did the art, and I did lead design and production.